-The mosque was built by the Mughal King as a gift to the people of Thatta for their hospitality, taking three years to complete after starting construction in 1644.
+The Mughal King built the mosque as a gift to the people of Thatta for their hospitality, taking three years to complete after construction started in 1644.

-Aside from the elegant design and vibrant brick colors used throughout the mosque, the geometrical details are what won me over.
-Walking through each room I was mesmerized by the beauty of the intricate designs.
+The elegant design, vibrant brick colors, and geometrical details are stunning.
+Walking through each room, I was mesmerized by the beauty of the intricate designs.

 To respect the local culture while visiting the mosque, you should cover your knees and shoulders, take off your shoes, and women should wear a headscarf.

 The Lansdowne Bridge is a bridge over the Indus River between Sukkur city and Rohri town in Sindh province.
 It was built in the 19th century and was considered a marvel of engineering at the time.